YellowRamen/practice_pipeline/README.md

 In this project, we will extract all pokemons from Gen 1.
 Then we will try and figure out how to get their types and predict what they are strong/weak against.

+# Before you start checklist
+- Make sure you clone the repo.
+- Create a virtual environment either with conda or virtualenv.
+- Get all the python packages you need for this project via conda or pip.
+- Start a new git branch for the feature you are working on.

 ## PART I:
 ##### reading from API and save the data into files and into database.
 Use: <br>